 - Covering the key decisions but will not be so well-reasoned and will be lacking detail. - Absorbing some key parts of the scenario, but they will miss some of the issues in the brief and/or in what the parties tell them.
-In particular, they will be unclear or confused as to how the Equality Act applies to the facts of the case. - Maintaining some control of the hearing, but their authority may lapse at times and they will not be as clear and structured in their communication. - Struggling with some or all of Jack's interruptions and/or his tendency to become fixated with matters that are not relevant to the hearing.
+In particular, they will be unclear or confused as to how the Plagiarism Act 2024 and The Higher Education Appeal Tribunal Regulations 2024 applies to the facts of the case. - Maintaining some control of the hearing, but their authority may lapse at times, and they will not be as clear and structured in their communication. - Struggling with some or all of the parties' interruptions.

 - Maintaining some control of the time but the candidate may not manage the parties as effectively.
-Their failure to deal effectively with Jack's interruptions means that they may be pressed for time and may cut short parts of their judgment to finish in time.
+Their failure to deal effectively with the parties' interruptions means that they may be pressed for time and may cut short parts of their judgment to finish in time.

-- Not taking all the necessary decisions, making decisions that are not logical or based on the evidence heard, or giving decisions without supporting reasons. - Not grasping the basics of the hearing and missing key issues from the brief and what parties tell them. - Not demonstrating authority or communicating clearly, and/or the demonstrating impatience or insensitivity with either or both parties. - Not keeping a close eye on the time, getting stuck in too much detail and/or failing to manage the hearing efficiently. - Running out of time before delivering their final judgment or missing out many of the matters that should have been covered because of lack of time.
+- Not taking all the necessary decisions, making decisions that are not logical or based on the evidence heard, or giving decisions without supporting reasons. - Not grasping the basics of the hearing and missing key issues from the brief and what parties tell them. - Not demonstrating authority or communicating clearly, and/or demonstrating impatience or insensitivity with either or both parties. - Not keeping a close eye on the time, getting stuck in too much detail, and/or failing to manage the hearing efficiently. - Running out of time before delivering their final judgment or missing out many of the matters that should have been covered because of lack of time.